-This healthy vegan macaroni salad is made without mayo and uses elbow pasta, carrots, celery, and a homemade Italian dressing for a perfect pasta salad for any occasion.
-I love that I can make this one ahead of time too!
+This quick and easy macaroni salad is made without mayo and uses elbow macaroni pasta, colorful crunchy veggies, and a simple, zesty homemade Italian dressing for a perfectly light and flavorful pasta salad that’s great to make ahead.

 I wanted to avoid the bottled Italian dressing so instead whisked together a quick homemade version.
 You can, of course, use store bought for a quick recipe shortcut – but trust me, the dressing is so simple to make.
 It tastes like the bottled version, only much fresher!